 1. Protecting From Consequences

-The majority of verses about parenting in the Book of Proverbs have to do with correction.
-These say that correction provides security, wisdom and a joyful, harmonious relationship between parents and children.
 When we shield our kids from the consequences of their actions or failures, we’re not doing them (or us) any favors.

 Sparing them the pain of discipline teaches them not to obey.
 Our kids learn that we’re not in authority and neither is God.
-They end up calling the shots in our homes, which leads to them feeling insecure and being resented by us.

 Many of us don’t enjoy our kids simply because we haven’t taken the time to properly train and correct them.